Dual Regression: Generalization

-then the monotonicity of $H_{x_{i}}(e_{i})$ guarantees the convexity of $\widetilde{H}_{x_{i}}(e_{i})$.
-At each value $x_{i}$, $\widetilde{H}_{x_{i}}(e_{i})$ is a convex function of scalar $e_{i}$; the slope of this function gives the value of $Y$ corresponding to $e_{i}$ at $X=x_{i}.$ Thus $F_{Y|X}(Y|X)$ corresponds to a collection of convex functions, with one element of this collection for each value of $X,$ together with a single random variable whose distribution is common to all the convex functions \footnote{Given one random variable $e_{i}$ with a particular distribution, we can always monotonically transform it to another random variable and similarly transform the functions of $\widetilde{H}_{x_{i}}(e_{i})$ so as to leave $F_{Y|X}(y_{i}|x_{i})$ unchanged }.
+The monotonicity of $H_{x}(\varepsilon)$ guarantees the convexity of $\widetilde{H}_{x}(\varepsilon)$.
+The slope of this function gives the value of $Y$ corresponding to a value $e$ of $\varepsilon$ at $X=x$.
+Thus $F_{Y\mid X}(Y\mid X)$ corresponds to a collection of convex functions, with one element of this collection for each value of $X,$ together with a single random variable whose distribution is common to all the convex functions.

-Now suppose we are faced with an $(X,Y)$ sample and we are tasked with assigning a value $e_{i}$ to each observation.
-What do we need to know about $\widetilde{H}_{x_{i}}(e_{i})$ in order to do this correctly `in the limit'?